Artificial Intelligence

 Concepts from the European General Data Protection Regulations (GDPR) which can apply in the context of artificial intelligence include: -

-2. Profiling, simply explained in the context of AI, is AI making inferences, predictions, drawing conclusions etc. about a person.
+- Profiling, simply explained in the context of AI, is making inferences, predictions, drawing conclusions etc. about a person using AI.

-3. Automated Decision Making, simply explained in the context of AI, means AI makes an assessment which results in a decision affecting a person.
+- Automated Decision Making, simply explained in the context of AI, means making an assessment which results in a decision affecting a person using AI.

-4. Decision Made Solely Based on Automated Decision Making, simply explained in the context of AI, means the AI makes the assessment which results in a decision affecting a person and there is no human input into this decision.
+- Decision Made Solely Based on Automated Decision Making, simply explained in the context of AI, means making an assessment which results in a decision affecting a person using AI and there is no human input into this decision.

-6. Decision Made solely Based on Automated Decision Making which produces legal or similarly significant effects, simply explained in the context of AI, means AI makes an assessment which results in a decision affecting a person which significantly impacts the person and there is no human input into this decision.
+- Decision Made solely Based on Automated Decision Making which produces legal or similarly significant effects, simply explained in the context of AI, means making an assessment which results in a decision affecting a person using AI which significantly impacts the person and there is no human input into this decision.

 The interplay between and the application of the above concepts is complex.